-16.9 The height requirements in sections 14.3, 16.7 and 16.8 shall not apply to a church spire, lightning rod, elevator enclosure, an elevator enclosure above a structure required for elevator access to rooftop amenity space staircase, staircase enclosure, flag pole, antenna, communications towers that are required to support uses and activities within the building, heating, ventilation, and air conditioning equipment or enclosure of such equipment, cooling towers, high-plume laboratory exhaust fans, skylights, chimneys, landscape vegetation, clock tower, solar thermal collectors, photovoltaic panels, roof top cupola,
+16.9 The height requirements in sections 14.3, 16.7 and 16.8 shall not apply to a church spire, lightning rod, elevator enclosure, an elevator enclosure above a structure required for elevator access to rooftop amenity space staircase, staircase enclosure, flag pole, antenna, communication tower that is required to support uses and activities within the building, heating, ventilation, and air conditioning equipment or enclosure of such equipment, cooling towers, high-plume laboratory exhaust fans, skylights, chimneys, landscape vegetation, clock tower, solar thermal collectors, photovoltaic panels, roof top cupola, parapet, cornices, eaves, penthouses, rooftop greenhouses, clear uncoloured glass guard and railing systems or other similar features, provided that the total of all such features, shall occupy in the aggregate less than 30 % of the area of the roof of the building on which they are located.

-- parapet, cornices, eaves, penthouses, rooftop greenhouses, clear glass guard and railing systems or other similar features, provided that the total of all such features, shall occupy in the aggregate less than 30 % of the area of the roof of the building on which they are located. - 16.10 With the exception of landscape vegetation, skylights, solar thermal collectors, photovoltaic panels, or rooftop greenhouses, all other features referenced under section 16.9 shall not occupy more than 30%, in the aggregate, of the area of the roof of the building on which they are located. - 16.11 With the exception of church spires, lightning rods, flag poles, antennas, communications towers that are required to support uses and activities within the building, clock towers, chimneys, cooling towers, high-plume laboratory exhaust fans, and rooftop greenhouses, all features referenced under section 16.9 shall not be allowed to exceed a height of 4.5 metres. - 16.12 Rooftop greenhouse, referenced under section 16.9, shall not be allowed to exceed a height of 8 metres. - 16.13 The height requirements in 16.7 and 16.8 may be exceeded on those properties identified as Prominent Visual Terminus Sites Map 9, as provided for in the Design Manual. - 16.14 Features referenced in section 16.9 shall be setback no less than 3 metres from the outer most edge of the roof on which they are located.
-No setback is required for landscape vegetation, clear glass guard and railing systems, clock towers, parapets, cornices and similar architectural features. - 16.15 The requirements of sections 16.10, 16.13 and 16.14 may be varied modified by site plan approval where the relaxation modification is consistent with the criteria of the Design Manual.
+- 16.10 With the exception of landscape vegetation, skylights, solar thermal collectors, photovoltaic panels, or rooftop greenhouses, all other features referenced under section 16.9 shall not occupy more than 30%, in the aggregate, of the area of the roof of the building on which they are located. - 16.11 With the exception of church spires, lightning rods, flag poles, antennas, communication towers that are required to support uses and activities within the building, clock towers, chimneys, cooling towers, high-plume laboratory exhaust fans, and rooftop greenhouses, all features referenced under section 16.9 shall not be allowed to exceed a height of 4.5 metres. - 16.12 Rooftop greenhouses, referenced under section 16.9, shall not be allowed to exceed a height of 8 metres. - 16.13 The height requirements in sections 16.7 and 16.8 may be exceeded on those properties identified as Prominent Visual Terminus Sites Map 9, as provided for in the Design Manual. - 16.14 Features referenced in section 16.9 shall be setback no less than 3 metres from the outer most edge of the roof on which they are located.
+No setback is required for landscape vegetation, clear uncoloured glass guard and railing systems, clock towers, parapets, cornices and similar architectural features, church spires, flag poles, skylights, solar thermal collectors, photovoltaic panels, and eaves. - 16.15 The requirements of sections 16.10, 16.13 and 16.14 may be varied by site plan approval where the relaxation variation is consistent with the criteria of the Design Manual.